lenderpanel

 Recently asked questions about conveyancing in Carterton

-I'm purchasing a new build house in Carterton with a mortgage from Leeds Building Society.
-The builders would not budge the price so I negotiated £7000 of extras instead.
-The estate agent suggested that I not to tell my conveyancer about the extras as it may jeopardize my loan with Leeds Building Society.
-Do I keep my lawyer in the dark?.
+I am purchasing my first flat in Carterton with a mortgage from Chelsea Building Society.
+The builders refused to reduce the price so I negotiated £7000 of additionals instead.
+The sale representative suggested that I not inform my conveyancer about this deal as it will put at risk my loan with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.